simonZhou86/dilran/README.md

 ## Usage

 You may want to change to your own dataset.
 If you have a 3-channel PET or SPECT image, you may want to change the dataset_loader.py file

 To train the network, run
 ```bash
 python3 ./train_with_val.py --batch_size 4 --epochs 100 --lambda1 0.2 --lambda2 0.2
 ```

 To see the full list of parameters, run
 ```bash
 python3 ./train_with_val.py -h
 ```

-Comment out the anything related to wandb in the code if you do not want to use it.
+Comment out anything related to wandb in the code if you do not want to use it to visualize the result.

 ## Citation